Distributed Graph Coloring Made Easy: Introduction

 \paragraph{The \LOCAL and \CONGEST Model of distributed computing~\cite{linial92,peleg00}.} In both models the graph is abstracted as an $n$-node network $G=(V, E)$ with maximum degree at most $\Delta$.
 Communication happens in synchronous rounds.
 Per round, each node can send one message to each of its neighbors.
 At the end, each node has to know its own part of the output, e.g., its own color.
 In the \LOCAL model there is no bound on the message size and in the \CONGEST model messages can contain at most $O(\log n)$ bits.
 Usually, in both models nodes are equipped with $O(\log n)$ bit IDs and initially, nodes know their own ID or their own color in an input coloring but are unaware of the IDs of their neighbors.

 Linial's algorithm treats the unique IDs as an input coloring to compute an $O(\Delta^2)$-coloring in $O(\logstar n)$ rounds, merely in one \emph{color reduction step} he reduces an $m$-input coloring to an $O(\Delta^2\poly\log m)$-coloring, which then serves as the input coloring for the next step.
 All of our algorithms do not make use of unique IDs but work in the more general setting where nodes are only equipped with some input coloring with $m$ colors.
-Similarly to most previously-known results, we assume that $m$ and $\Delta$ are global knowledge, which can at least partially be removed for our upper bounds with standard techniques \cite{KSV11}.
+Similarly to most previously-known results, we assume that $m$ and $\Delta$ (and sometimes additional parameters) are global knowledge.
 It is easiest to grasp our results when setting $m=O(\Delta^2)$, that is, one first applies Linial's algorithm.
-Our main technical result is the following theorem.
+Our main technical result is the following theorem. \begin{restatable}{theorem}{motherAlgorithm} There exists a distributed deterministic algorithm that performs as follows in any undirected graph $G=(V,E)$: \begin{description} \item[Input:] At every node $v\in V$, the algorithm takes as input an integer $m\geq 1$, a color $c_v\in [m]$ such that the colors of the vertices form an $m$-coloring of $G$, the maximum degree $\Delta$ of $G$, and two integers $d, k$ where $0\leq d\leq \Delta-1$ and $1\leq k\leq X$ for $Z=\frac{\Delta}{(d+1)}$ and $X=4\cdot Z\cdot \lceil\log_{Z}m\rceil$.

+\item[Output:] At every node $v\in V$, the algorithm outputs a color in $[kX]$ such that \begin{enumerate} \item the graph induced by each color class admits an orientation of its edges with outdegree at most $d$~,